hetu-script/hetu-script/docs/docs/en-US/grammar/strict_mode/readme.md

 ## Variable shadowing

-If config.allowVariableShadowing == true, youcan define a variable with the same name of another variable in the same namespace without errors.
+If config.allowVariableShadowing == true, you can define a variable with the same name of another variable in the same namespace without errors.

 This config is default to true.